Anobium/Tiny104_USART/README.md

 ##CONTROLLING THE BOARD:

-Because of the TPI programmer that is required for programming ATTiny104 MCUs, you will have no choice (for now) but to use Atmel Studio on Windows to program this MCU.
-On Windows, I highly recommend you use Terminal as your terminal program.
+Because of the TPI programmer that is required for programming ATTiny104 MCUs to use Atmel Studio on Windows or just to program use the ATPROG [here](https://github.com/Anobium/Tiny104_USART/blob/master/ATPrpogrammer/ATPrpogrammer.zip) to program this MCU.
+On Windows, I recommend you use Terminal as your terminal program.
 It offers significantly more granular functionality than basic serial terminals.

-Termial can "Send" tab can send bytes (enter the decimal form in the --Transmit -- form field and click "Send").
+Terminal can "Send" tab can send bytes (enter the decimal form in the --Transmit -- form field and click "Send").
 If you're not on Windows, find a terminal program that allows sending bytes.